learn-co-curriculum/react-hooks-react-app-example/README.md

 $ nvm use 16
 ```

 Next, make sure to download the source code for this lesson.
-Use the "Fork" link
+Use the "OctoCat"
-at the top of the page to fork and clone this lesson onto your computer.
-Then
+icon at the top of the page to go to the GitHub repo for this lesson.
+Fork and
-navigate into the lesson's directory and run:
+clone this lesson onto your computer, then navigate into the lesson's directory
+and run:

 ```console
 $ npm install